 In the studio

-I currently work in my studio at home in North Cornwall, at a very busy desk.
-When I'm working on a build or a large project it can get chaotic in a creative way!
+I work in my studio in North Cornwall with a very busy desk.
+When I'm working on a build or a large project it can get very chaotic, in a creative way!

 What's going on?